 Description

-The building is of the typical and highly characteristic construction of early washeries, consisting of brick panels supported on a bolted and riveted steel frame exposed to the facade.
-The framed construction supported vibrating machinery and permitted flexible internal use.
-There are square-headed metal framed windows, some inserted during conversion.
-The building is of an irregular form, with rail and conveyor access, and varying numbers of storeys, built into sloping ground.
-The overall plan is an oblong aligned north-west to south-east.
-At the north-west end is a two-storey section with a gable facing the front.
-To the south-east is a four-storey block with two transverse gables, one larger and higher than the other.
-On the north-east side of this section, the building extends over a former rail line for hopper loading.
-A rare surviving section of covered conveyor route, with a concrete ramp and steel frame supporting a segmental roof, slopes to ground level at the northern corner of the building.
-Inside, the building has been divided into workshops, stores and offices.
+The Former Llay Hall Colliery Washery Building is a notable example of early washery construction, featuring brick panels supported by a bolted and riveted steel frame that is exposed on the facade.
+This framed design allowed for the support of vibrating machinery and provided flexible internal use.
+The building has square-headed metal framed windows, some of which were added during its conversion.
+It has an irregular shape with rail and conveyor access, and it is built into sloping ground with varying numbers of storeys.
+The overall plan is an oblong layout aligned from north-west to south-east.
+At the north-west end, there is a two-storey section with a gable facing the front, while the south-east end features a four-storey block with two transverse gables, one larger and higher than the other.
+On the north-east side, the building extends over a former rail line for hopper loading.
+A rare surviving section of covered conveyor route, which includes a concrete ramp and a steel frame supporting a segmental roof, slopes down to ground level at the northern corner of the building.
+Inside, the space has been divided into workshops, stores, and offices.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.